Ajibman/QuantumTrader-AI/README.md

 If you have invested any amount during test mode, be rest assured that it is still intact.
 We know payments are possible.

  👉Certification Status:
-QuantumTrader-AI is currently operating prior to external certification from QonexAI™.
+QuantumTrader-AI is currently operating prior to external certification from QonexAI in a 60 day Registrar window.

 Until certification is granted:
 Live execution remains disabled.